pointfreeco/swift-snapshot-testing/Documentation/Available-Snapshot-Strategies.md

 # Available Snapshot Strategies

-SnapshotTesting comes with a wide variety of snapshot strategies and can be extended by [defining custom snapshot strategies](Defining-Custom-Snapshot-Strategies.md).
+SnapshotTesting comes with a wide variety of snapshot strategies for a varienty of platforms.
+To extend these strategies or define your own, see "[Defining Custom Snapshot Strategies](Defining-Custom-Snapshot-Strategies.md)".

-## Table of Contents

   - [`Any`](#any)
       - [`.dump`](#dump)